4ydx/webgl/README.md

 # webgl

 [GopherJS](https://github.com/neelance/gopherjs) bindings for WebGL context.
+Supports a subset of webgl2: VAOs and instanced arrays.
+Adding additional support is trivial and pull requests are welcome.

 ## Example